lokesh12344/Capstone-project/README.md

 - Product catalog with barcode, category, brand, unit, reorder level, and selling price
 - Stock batches with quantity, batch number, expiry date, and cost price
 - Stock transaction ledger for stock-in, sales, returns, and adjustments
+- Alerting support for low-stock, near-expiry, and expired-stock visibility based on current batch movement history
 - Read-only product APIs for inventory views, low-stock checks, and near-expiry queries

 ### Sales and Customers